barsoom/auctionet_single_sign_on_plug/README.md

 ## Deploying to heroku

-- Set heroku config for `GITHUB_AUTH_TOKEN` and add the [netrc](https://github.com/timshadel/heroku-buildpack-github-netrc) buildpack.
+- Set heroku config for `GITHUB_AUTH_TOKEN` and add the [netrc](https://github.com/timshadel/heroku-buildpack-github-netrc) buildpack (needed to install this plug from a private repo).
 - Set heroku configs for `SSO_SECRET_KEY`, `SSO_REQUEST_URL`, and `SSO_LOGOUT_URL`.

 ### prod.exs